fengredrum/tiny-gif-converter/README.md

 $ python main.py
 ```

-I may release an executable file in the future, sorry for the inconvenience for now.
+~~I may release an executable file in the future, sorry for the inconvenience for now.~~

+The first packaged app released.

 Some files are provided in the sample folder just for testing.
 They are from [T. E. D. D. 1104](https://github.com/ikergarcia1996/Self-Driving-Car-in-Video-Games) and an [ICLR 2020 paper](https://openreview.net/pdf?id=SyxrxR4KPS) respectively.